+Why is my wordpress site showing not secure?
 Tired of malware attacks?
 Concerned about protecting membership information and other sensitive customer data on your website?
 Keep reading …

 We’ve all heard it before: WordPress is “not secure.”
 The same claim has been made about other open source content management systems (CMS) such as Drupal and Joomla.
 But WHY is WordPress not secure?

 If you’re feeling stuck with the Devil You Know, here’s your chance to understand the costly risks and consequences of continuing to use WordPress—and just how easy it is to choose a secure alternative.
 Because it’s 2018!

 2003 – 2018: a lot has changed in 15 years

 First released in 2003, WordPress is an open source software platform that was first developed to host blogs, and later used to create websites.
 “Open source” means WordPress is built, maintained and modified by a community of developers and WordPress users around the world who use the source code with little to no restrictions.

 WordPress is used by over 30% of websites on the internet today.
 While WordPress is a popular CMS, it’s also a popular target for hackers.

 If you have a WordPress site, brace yourself for the following risks: